 How to achieve “carbon neutral” food

 A producer can generate greater efficiency through investment in clean technology, implementing direct compensation for its emissions via activities such as afforesting, or changing land use.
 Countries can also buy bonds that compensate for the carbon emitted.
-For Costa, it is an opportunity for companies.
+For Ramiro Costa, executive subdirector of the Buenos Aires cereal exchange, it is an opportunity for companies.

 “We believe that there are clear benefits because consumer demand points towards this,” he said.